MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 Currently, Microsoft 365 Apps health offers trends for the following performance and reliability metrics:
 - App Crash Rate: the number of app crashes over number of user sessions, within the selected scope (app, build)
-- App Boot Time: the time it takes from the moment the user opens the Office client until it's ready for user input, within the selected scope (app, build)
+- App Boot Time: the time it takes from the moment the user opens apps until it's ready for user input, within the selected scope (app, build)
 - App File Open Time (local): the time it takes from the moment the user opens a file from a local drive until the file is ready for user input, within the selected scope (app, build)
 - App File Open Time (SharePoint): the time it takes from the moment the user opens a file from a SharePoint site or OneDrive for Business until the file is ready for user input, within the selected scope (app, build)

 > [!TIP]
 > To learn more about how to interpret trends, see [Performance trends](#performance-trends).

 When a noteworthy change in a trend is detected, the dashboard presents it as an advisory.
-Advisories help you isolate fault domains and are defined in the context of a metric of a specific Office app, build, and channel (for example, crash rate of Word in build 16.0.13628.20274 in the Current update channel) and inform about a deterioration or improvement and are categorized as significant or minor.
+Advisories help you isolate fault domains and are defined in the context of a metric of a specific app, build, and channel (for example, crash rate of Word in build 16.0.13628.20274 in the Current Channel) and inform about a deterioration or improvement and are categorized as significant or minor.

 Advisories are detected by comparing the metric's value against that of a baseline, which can be: